nasa-jpl/open-source-rover/README.md

 * **Stage 7:** Add your own upgrades!
 We chose Raspberry Pi as the brain of the project so that it should be easy to add, change, and upgrade to build exciting things on top of this already cool robot.
 Some upgrade ideas to get you brainstorming: sonar for collision detection, IMU for orientation / closed-loop driving / obstacle mapping, camera for object identification and tracking, sensor packages (temperature, pressure, humidity), solar panels, or even a robotic arm!

----

 ## Getting help / joining the community

 If you have any questions or run into problems during your build, please search for answers and/or reach out on [Github Discussions](https://github.com/nasa-jpl/open-source-rover/discussions).
 Please also take a look at the list of [open issues](https://github.com/nasa-jpl/open-source-rover/issues).
 If you think there is an error or a part is missing, please create a new issue.

----

-## Project Team

-These were the original creators of this project.
-Now, this open-source repository is run by volunteer maintainers from the community.

-### Project Lead

-Michael (Mik) Cox

-### Development Team

-Eric Junkins and Olivia Lofaro

-### Special Thanks To

-Magdy Bareh, Michelle Viotti, Tom Soderstrom, Dave Gallagher, Jim Rinaldi, Molly Bittner, Christine Fuller, Billy Allen, and Charles Dandino

 ## Additional Projects